We need to talk about meetings

 The maker-manager mismatch

-A major reason meetings steal our capacity to get work done comes down to their timing.
+A major reason meetings steal our capacity to get work done comes down to when they happen.

 This problem stems from the lack of recognition that managers and makers work in fundamentally different ways (Graham, 2009).

-Managers check-in on progress and troubleshoot issues by having meetings.
-Work diaries and meeting apps are designed for them, offering hour-long appointment slots.
-The rhythm of back to back meetings suits them; meetings are how they fulfil their role.
+Managers troubleshoot issues and check on progress by having meetings.
+Work diaries and meeting apps are designed for this, offering hour-long appointment slots.
+As meetings are how they fulfil their role, the rhythm of back to back meetings suits them.

-Makers – researchers, writers, analysts, programmers, designers, engineers – do not schedule work this way.
+Makers – researchers, report writers, analysts, programmers, designers, engineers – do not schedule work this way.
 Technical work requires deep thinking.
-To solve problems, create or design things, makers need long, uninterrupted blocks of time.
+To solve problems, create or design things, Makers need long, uninterrupted blocks of time.

 Nothing meaningful can be achieved in random hours sprinkled across a week.

-When makers drop everything to attend a meeting, not only is the time lost that could be spent on task but their momentum and cognitive clarity too.
-Makers tell me they are also less likely to start anything ambitious, if a meeting breaks up what could have been a productive morning or afternoon.
+When Makers drop everything to attend a meeting, not only is the time lost that could be spent on task but momentum and cognitive clarity too.
+Makers tell me they're also less likely to start anything ambitious, if a meeting breaks up what could have been a productive morning or afternoon.

 This maker-manager difference creates tension between oversight and output.

-Makers can start to resent the constant interruptions, feeling that their needs are not important.
-Managers may not understand that their check-ins are unintentionally sabotaging delivery.
+Makers can resent the constant interruptions, feeling that their needs are not important.
+Managers may not realise that their check-ins unintentionally sabotage delivery.

-Unfortunately, unless an organisation realises that makers work best when left alone to focus, the managers’ way becomes the norm with meetings dropped in calendars at any time of day.
+Unless an organisation recognises that makers work best when left alone to focus, the managers’ way becomes the norm with meetings dropped in calendars at any time of day.

 How to reclaim your productivity

-Are you finding yourself in meetings, often interrupted and unable to get work done?
+If you're finding yourself in meetings, often interrupted and unable to get work done,

 Personal Strategies

-• Get in the zone: develop a consistent routine to help yourself settle down and focus.
+Get in the zone: develop a routine that to help yourself settle down and focus.

-• Take restorative breaks: when you take a break, limit inputs and do things that help to replenish your attentional resource.
+Take restorative breaks: when you take a break, limit inputs and do things that help to replenish your attentional resources.

 Team and Organisational Shifts

-• Focus-friendly norms: allocate “deep work” hours and promote no-meeting times, enable shared calendars
+Focus-friendly norms: allocate “deep work” hours and promote no-meeting times.

-• Meeting audits: reduce unnecessary meetings, clarify agendas.
+Meeting audits: reduce unnecessary meetings and insist on agendas.

-• Asynchronous communication: develop guidance on when to use communication tools that don’t demand instant replies.
+Asynchronous communication: provide guidance on when to use which digital channel and use them in ways that don’t demand instant replies.

 Summary